Stochastic Gradient Descent for Nonparametric Additive Regression: Introduction

 where $\alpha \in \RR$ is a constant, and $f_1, f_2,\dots, f_p$ is a collection of $p$ univariate component functions.
 Throughout this paper, we focus on the models \eqref{nonpar} and \eqref{additive}.
 In order to establish identifiability for the additive model, we assume throughout that each component function $f_k $ is centered (with respect to Lebesgue measure) in the sense that $\int f_k(x) dx = 0$ for each $k=1,2,\dots,p$.

-There have been a number of influential papers dedicated to fitting the additive nonparametric model \eqref{additive}.
+There have been a number of influential papers dedicated to fitting the nonparametric additive model \eqref{additive}.
 For example, the backfitting algorithm was proposed by \cite{97272c9f-415d-38e1-b5c1-b5216f1a728e}, with its properties subsequently studied by \cite{7b56331a-3c32-333b-a3a9-80650cf8a6e6}.
 The local scoring backfitting method was introduced by \cite{hastie1990generalized}, and a local likelihood estimator was proposed by \cite{27f0e47c-7e6a-3f96-87cd-35773773c7ae}.
 These algorithms are commonly referred to as \textit{batch} methods, given that they entail fitting the model on the entire data set at once.
 Consequently, such methods demand substantial memory and computational resources for data analysis, posing a significant challenge when dealing with streaming or large-scale data sets.

 Recently, \cite{doi:10.1080/01621459.2023.2182213} adapted the smooth backfitting method \citep{40bc9d37-04e6-331a-92b0-fcf494a7785c, 29938989-35ba-3682-81ec-8d6d28e262dc} for use in an online environment, where data is processed in a streaming manner and estimators are updated with each new data point.
 This method, however, involves resolving a set of nonlinear integral equations through a dual iteration process and requires the dynamic selection of bandwidths for each component function from a group of candidates.
-These ingredients could potentially lead to time-intensive computations, particularly in high-dimensional contexts.
-Furthermore, from a theoretical standpoint, the relationship between the convergence rate of their method and the dimension $p$ was not made explicit.
+These ingredients could potentially lead to time-intensive computations, particularly when the dimension is large (see Section \ref{subsec:univariate} for further details).
+Furthermore, the relationship between the convergence rate of their method and the dimension $p$ was not made explicit.